SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

  \tag{17}
 $$

-For the script hash, she provides the hash of a script that locks the output to Bob's public key, `PushPubkey(K_Sb)`.
+She also provides a script that locks the output to Bob's public key, `PushPubkey(K_Sb)`.
 This will only be spendable if the sender can provide a valid signature as input that demonstrates proof of knowledge of \\( k_{Sb}\\) as well as the value and blinding factor of the output \\(C_b\\).
 Although Alice knowns the value and blinding factor of the output \\(C_b\\) only Bob knows \\( k_{Sb}\\).

 Any base node can now verify that the transaction is complete, verify the signature on the _script_, and verify the _script offset_.

-For Bob to claim his commitment he will scan the blockchain for a known script hash because he knowns that the _script_ will be `PushPubkey(K_Sb)` he can scan for that hash.
-In this case, the script hash is analogous to an address in Bitcoin or Monero.
-Bob's wallet can scan the blockchain looking for hashes that he would know how to resolve.
+For Bob to claim his commitment he will scan the blockchain for a known script because he knowns that the _script_ will be `PushPubkey(K_Sb)`.
+In this case, the script is analogous to an address in Bitcoin or Monero.
+Bob's wallet can scan the blockchain looking for scripts that he would know how to resolve.

 When Bob's wallet spots a known script, he requires the blinding factor, \\( k_b \\) and the value \\( v_b \\).
 First he uses Diffie-Hellman to calculate \\( k_b \\).